 The Bank in case of occurrence of possible adverse events can use the capital reserve to cover losses and to keep smaller capital reserves when covering losses related to occurrence of adverse events using the previously established capital reserve.
 At the same time the Bank shall take all necessary steps to restore in appropriate time the capital reserve used for other potential adverse events, as well as to ensure that the available amount of capital is sufficient over the economic cycle.
 When the economy is in a downturn, the capital reserve is up 2% of the total sum of regulatory minimum capital requirements.
-In the period of economic upturn the capital reserve during the six months period is restored to 5%, but during the 1 year period is restored at the amount of 10% of the total sum of regulatory minimum capital requirements.
+In the period of economic upturn the capital reserve during the one year period is restored to 5%, but during the two years period is restored at the amount of 10% of the total sum of regulatory minimum capital requirements.
+In 2011 capital reserve was calculated at 5% of the total sum of regulatory minimum capital requirements.